shysolocup/pangine/README.md

 # Pangine
-Pangine is a Discord.JS minigame framework using WillClient and Stews that includes built in:
+Pangine is a Discord.JS multiplayer minigame framework using WillClient and Stews that includes built in:
 - Lobby & player management
 - Values & script signals
 - Storage management